Brand health can be defined as the metrics that determine how effective your brand is and how customers perceive it.

 Are executives fully committed to the brand position and supportive of branding efforts?

-Brand health can basically come down to perception.
-Perception metrics look at the way a brand is viewed by its customers along with other key stakeholders.
+Brand health can come down to perception.
+Perception metrics look at how its customers and other key stakeholders view a brand.
 In other words, how is your brand perceived in the marketplace?
 What feelings does your brand invoke?
 What do customers believe about your brand?

 By measuring customers’ perceptions of your brand, you can discover where your brand stands in the market compared to your competition.
-You can also determine whether customers follow through with purchasing your product, if they recommend your company to others or if they turn to your competition.
+You can also determine whether customers follow through with purchasing your product if they recommend your company to others or turn to your competition.

 The brand funnel